Unity-Technologies/com.unity.multiplayer.docs/docs/learn/faq.md

 The Steam transport should be quite straightforward to use.
 Just add it to your project and set the `ConnectToSteamID` in the transport on the client to connect to the host that's all you need.

-### IN PROGRESS
-1. Can you have multiple networked behaviors per networked object?
-2. If yes to #1, can the behaviors exist on the same game object?
-3. If yes to #1, can the behaviors exist on child game objects, and do I need to "do anything" to relate the behavior and networked object?

-The docs say Each NetworkedBehaviour will belong to a NetworkedObject, it will be the first parent or first component on the current object that is found., which is hard to understand.
-They also say, You need a NetworkedObject at the same GameObject or in a parent., which is more clear, but I'd like to confirm the setup.
-NFMynster02/21/2021
-@scottlin yes, yes and yse
-you can have multiple network behaviors, on same object and on any child object you can only have ONE networked object, which must be at the root of the prefab

-Does NetworkStart get called on each behavior related to the networked object? yes

 import styles from '../../src/theme/faq.scss';